Simone Isemann is a psychologist who has Masters in both Clinical Psychology and Coaching Psychology.

 Group members, with the lived experience of suicide bereavement, are the experts in this area and Ceiny believes that those bereaved by suicide, benefit by sharing their grief with those who “really get it”.

-Caroline McGrory has been working at Lifeline Harbour to Hawkesbury Sydney on the 13 11 14 line since 2003 as a telephone crisis supporter and supervisor.
+Caroline McGrory has been working at Lifeline Harbour to Hawkesbury on the 13 11 14 line for thirteen years as a telephone crisis supporter and supervisor.

 She has a Graduate Diploma in Counselling for Health and Social Care.
-She has been a personal counsellor and group co-facilitator since 2015 and is currently co-facilitating the Suicide Bereavement Support Group.
+She has been a personal counsellor and group co-facilitator for two years and is currently co-facilitating the Suicide Bereavement Support Group.

 Caroline uses a person-centred approach and has professional experience dealing with Domestic Violence, Sexual Assault, Mental Illness and Suicide Prevention.
 She believes in encouraging and empowering our clients to reach their own personal goals.